I care for your baby like I would my very own.

 Where can I learn more about midwifery?
 Our state's midwifery association is a great place to learn about licensed midwifery in Washington.
 Visit MAWS 's website.
 To learn more about the Midwives Model of Care, see the Citizens for Midwifery website.

 What is Included in Midwifery Care?
 I offer comprehensive maternity care.
-That means all your prenatal care, labor, delivery (which I prefer to call "birth"), immediate postpartum and 6-8 week follow-up postpartum care.
-I use the same schedule and offer the same testing as physicians, except that I include more time for informational discussions so that you have time to consider your options, do your research, and ask questions before deciding what's right for you.
+That means all your prenatal care, labor, delivery (which I prefer to call "birth"), immediate postpartum and 6-8 weeks of follow-up postpartum care.
+I use the same schedule for prenatal care and offer the same testing as physicians, except that I include more time for informational discussions so that you have time to consider your options, do your research, and ask questions before deciding what's right for you.
 Appointments last 45 minutes to an hour, including a free consultation before care is initiated.
+The postpartum care schedule and access to support is greatly increased over hospital-based courses of care.
 I do my own blood draws to save you trips to the lab and provide continuity of care.
 Blood and urine lab tests, paps, and ultrasounds are available along with routine care (such as checking your blood pressure, fetal heart rate, growth, etc.).
-These are part of the ongoing screening process to ensure that the pregnancy continues to be low risk, a requirement for planned out of hospital birth.
+These are part of the ongoing screening process to ensure that the pregnancy continues to be low risk, a requirement for planned home or birth center birth.

 What about costs?
 Do you take insurance?
 Most insurance plans are accepted.
 Please ask if you are unsure.
 Midwifery care is considerably more affordable than physician care with a hospital stay.